CFD Trading Strategies

 For active investors, the purchase of an asset is commonly referred to as a ‘long position’.
 This requires an expectation that an asset will gain in value over the life of the investment contract (the CFD).
 Conversely, a ‘short position’ occurs when an investor ‘sells’ an asset at a certain level, with the intention of buying it back at a later date.
 A short seller’s expectation is that the price of the asset will fall over the life of the contract.
 If this assumption is incorrect (and prices actually begin to rise) the trade will accrue losses equal to the difference between the opening and closing prices.
 More on going long vs going short.

 The second essential aspect of CFD trading is the timeframe.
-Short-term trading (sometimes referred to as intraday trading) allows traders to profit from price changes that occur from hour to hour or minute to minute.
-Most of the common CFD trading strategies can be used by short-term traders, with the advantage that short-term trading allows traders to limit financing costs (which can be more expensive for CFD traders).
+Short-term trading (sometimes referred to as intraday trading) allows traders to profit from price changes from hour to hour or minute to minute.
+One advantage of short-term trading is that you can limit financing costs.
 Conversely, some investors prefer long-term trading because of the higher level of forecasting ability created by the underlying trends governing the market.
-A long-term CFD trading strategy also allows traders to capture larger price moves, as these trades typically last from a month to a year (or longer).
+A long-term CFD trading strategy also allows you to capture larger price moves, as these trades typically last from a month to a year (or longer).
 InterTrader.com offers both undated contracts and futures, to provide for both short-term and long-term CFD strategies.

 Swing trading strategy